-How to Migrate WordPress Users from One WordPress Site to Another
+How to Migrate WordPress Users from One Website to Another

-On the export site, go to WP All Export › New Export and select users from the dropdown list.
-Download the bundle file.
-On the import site, go to WP All Import › New Import and upload that bundle file to import your WordPress users.
+To migrate your WordPress users, navigate to All Export › New Export on the export site, select Users as the export post type, and download the bundle file.
+On the import site, go to All Import › New Import and import that bundle file.

-Step 1: Create Export Bundle to Migrate WordPress Users
+Step 1: Create a New Export for WordPress Users

 On the export site, go to All Export › New Export and choose to export Users.

-WP All Export will show how many users will be exported.
-If needed, use Add Filtering Options to limit the users migrated in this step.
+The screen will update to show you how many users will be exported.
+If needed, use Manage Filtering Options to limit the users migrated in this step.

 Once done, click on Migrate Users to continue.